Tarywood is a neighborhood of lanes that branch off Island Crest Way and SE 72nd Place, just south of Pioneer Park.

 The neighborhood gets its name as the former location of Camp Tarywood, a Girl Scouts camp established in 1933.
 The property extended to Clarke Beach and included a lodge and cabins, and was home to a Brownie camp for young girls in the 1940s.

 The school district bought part of the property in 1969.
 The same year it sold the property now known as Clarke Beach to the City.
 The district used this property as a campus for the high school humanities program, but sold the property in the early 1980s following declining enrollment.
 That property is now Tarywood Park.

 Some years bring as many as five to seven listings in the Tarywood neighborhoods and other years as few as two or three.
-In 2016, there were three sold homes in these neighborhoods with an average sale price of $1,321,333.
+In 2017, there were two sold homes in these neighborhoods – one for $1,665,000 and the other for $1,178,000.